CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Abstract

 \section{Abstract}

-We propose a next-generation ground-based gravitational-wave detector, the Cryogenic sub-Hz cROss torsion-bar detector with quantum NOn-demolition Speed meter (CHRONOS), optimized for the unexplored $0.1$--$10\,\mathrm{Hz}$ band between the space-based LISA and future ground-based detectors such as Cosmic Explorer and the Einstein Telescope.
+We propose a next-generation ground-based gravitational-wave detector, Cryogenic sub-Hz cROss torsion-bar detector with quantum NOn-demolition Speed meter (CHRONOS), optimized for the unexplored $0.1$--$10\,\mathrm{Hz}$ band between the space-based LISA and future ground-based detectors such as Cosmic Explorer and the Einstein Telescope.
 CHRONOS combines a ring-cavity Sagnac interferometer with torsion-bar test masses to realize the first quantum nondemolition (QND) measurement of angular momentum in a macroscopic system.
 By implementing a speed-meter readout in the rotational degree of freedom, CHRONOS coherently cancels quantum radiation-pressure noise and enables sub-Hz observations.
-We calculate, for the first time, that detuned power recycling and cavity-length optimization can simultaneously relax technical requirements on both the torsion bars and the speed meters.
-Assuming a realistic optical design with a 1\,m torsion bar, we estimate strain sensitivities of $h \simeq 1\times10^{-18}\,\mathrm{Hz^{-1/2}}$ at $1\,\mathrm{Hz}$ for detectors with arm lengths of 2.5\,m, 40\,m, and 300\,m.
-These sensitivities enable (i) the direct detection of intermediate-mass black hole binaries out to 380\,Mpc with ${\rm SNR}=3$, and (ii) the probing of stochastic gravitational-wave backgrounds down to $\Omega_{\mathrm{GW}}\sim 3.2\times10^{-9}$ at 0.2\,Hz with five years of data accumulation.
-Furthermore, CHRONOS enables the prompt detection of gravity-gradient signals from $M\! =\!5.5$ earthquakes even with a 2.5\,m prototype.
-CHRONOS thus opens new opportunities for quantum-limited geophysical observation and for multi-band, multi-messenger gravitational-wave astronomy.
+We calculate, for the first time, that detuned power-recycling and cavity-length optimization can simultaneously relax technical requirements on both torsion bars and speed meters.
+Assuming a realistic optical design with 1m torsion bar, we estimate strain sensitivities of $h \simeq 5\times10^{-19}\,\mathrm{Hz^{-1/2}}$ at $2\,\mathrm{Hz}$ for detectors with arm lengths of $2.5$ m, $40$ m, and $300$ m.
+These sensitivities enable (i) direct detection of intermediate-mass black hole binaries up to 340\,Mpc with SNR=3, (ii) probing SGWB down to $\Omega_{\mathrm{GW}}\sim\ 3\times10^{-4}$ at 0.2 Hz with 5 year accumulation.
+Furthermore, CHRONOS enable to prompt detection of gravity-gradient signals from M 5.5 earthquakes even with a $2.5$ m prototype.
+CHRONOS thus opens new opportunities for quantum-limited geophysical observation and multi-band, multi-messenger gravitational-wave astronomy.